yumin-chen/git-next/docs/PRD-GitNext.md

 #### Acceptance Criteria

 1. WHEN performing any repository operation, THE GitNext_System SHALL record the operation in the Operation_Log
-2. WHEN undoing an operation, THE GitNext_System SHALL restore the previous repository state
+2. WHEN undoing a conflict-free operation, THE GitNext_System SHALL restore the previous repository state
-3. WHEN redoing an operation, THE GitNext_System SHALL reapply the previously undone operation
+3. WHEN redoing a conflict-free operation, THE GitNext_System SHALL reapply the previously undone operation
 4. THE GitNext_System SHALL maintain operation history across application restarts
-5. THE GitNext_System SHALL support undo/redo for all mutation operations (commit, branch, merge, etc.)
+5. THE GitNext_System SHALL support undo/redo for all mutation operations (commit, branch, merge, etc.) that do not involve conflict resolution
 6. WHEN operation log becomes large, THE GitNext_System SHALL provide log compaction mechanisms

+#### V1 Scope Limitations

+- Undo/redo guarantees apply only to conflict-free operations
+- Complex merge conflict states may have limited undo support

 ### Requirement 5: Indexed Query System